lfkeitel/verbose/README.md

 The FileHandler will write log messages to a file or directory.
 If it's writing to a directory, each log level will have its own file.
 Otherwise all log levels are written to a single file.
-Like the StdOutHandler, FileHandlers support specifying a minimum and maximum log level to handle.
+Like the StdoutHandler, FileHandlers support specifying a minimum and maximum log level to handle.

 Release Notes
 -------------